VarZ-96/SlotSwapper/README.md

 ### Challenges

 * **Data Integrity:** The biggest challenge was ensuring the swap logic was atomic.
 A user accepting a swap triggers multiple database updates, which could fail halfway.
 This was solved by using a **PostgreSQL transaction** in the `POST /api/swap/response` endpoint.
 * **Deployment Caching:** A significant challenge during deployment was a stubborn cache issue with Vite and Vercel, where outdated versions of `@chakra-ui` were being loaded.
-This was a development environment issue and was resolved by bypassing the main bundle and importing components from their sub-packages (e.g., `@chakra-ui/alert`). *(We later reverted this for simplicity, but it was a key challenge).*
+This was a development environment issue and was resolved by bypassing the main bundle and importing components from their sub-packages (e.g., `@chakra-ui/alert`). *(I later reverted this for simplicity, but it was a key challenge).*
 * **Case-Sensitivity:** The Vercel (Linux) build environment is case-sensitive, while the local (Windows) environment was not.
 This led to build failures (e.g., `eventForm` vs. `EventForm.jsx`).
 This was solved by ensuring all component import paths were explicit and used the exact file name, including the `.jsx` extension.